dnbard/node-piper/README.md

 # Node Piper
 NodeJS proxy server

-This server will proxy all incoming requests to another server and then return its responses.
+This server will proxy incoming request to another server and then return its response.

 ## How to run